Tyoda/ModelMeImpressed/README.md

  - Add a text input to the Remodel action where you can easily enter any model you know

- - Walls could probably be transformed just the same
+ - ~Walls could probably be transformed just the same~ Not possible

- - Solve having to push/rotate items after remodel
+ - ~Solve having to push/rotate items after remodel~ Done

  - Automatically generate model list from some resource in the game.

- - Solve player having to relog to see its own model change
+ - ~Solve player having to relog to see its own model change~ Done

  - The models lists are messy, fix that somehow I guess

+# What I can't do
+ - Getting the model name for structures(Walls, Florrs, Bridges, Fences) is handled entirely client-side.
+These